stephanedorotich/TeamN/README.md

 each completed stage of our project as well as bios for each of our team members.

 ## Team Contract
-Our [team contract](https://github.com/stephanedorotich/TeamN/blob/stage_one/stage_one/deliverables/teamContract_teamN.pdf) contains a short profile on each team member as well a group drafted contract outlining the code that our members will adhere to for the course of the project.
+Our [team contract](https://github.com/stephanedorotich/TeamN/blob/stage_one/stage_one/deliverables/teamContract_teamN.pdf) contains a short profile for each team member as well as a group drafted contract that outlines the code of conduct that our members will adhere to for the course of the project.

 ## Stage One
-In Stage One, in addition to creating our Portfolio and establishing our Team Contract, we proposed 3 different projects that are a product or a service that solves a problem or improves an existing solution.
-We proposed a Schedule Planner to optimize people's schedules, a Virtual Clothing App to allow users to 'try-on' clothing while shopping online, and a Drone Delivery Command Centre Interface to allow for the management of a fleet of drones performing local deliveries.
+In Stage One, in addition to creating our Portfolio and establishing our Team Contract, we proposed 3 products that solve a problem or improve an existing solution.
+We proposed a Schedule Planner to aid users with time management, a Virtual Clothing App to allow users to 'try-on' clothing while shopping online, and a Drone Delivery Command Centre Interface to manage a fleet of drones performing local deliveries.

 Our detailed project proposals can be found [here](https://github.com/stephanedorotich/TeamN/blob/stage_one/stage_one/deliverables/projectProposal_teamN.pdf).